indraarianggi/indraarianggi.xyz/MIGRATION_PLAN.md

 ---

-## Phase 5 — Port global styles and custom CSS
+## Phase 5 — Port global styles and custom CSS ✅ COMPLETED

 ### Objective

 Migrate `src/app/globals.css` and custom CSS to Astro.

+Note: This was combined with Phase 4 Tailwind setup.

 ### Files